nesst-lab/comppedagogy/worksheets2/worksheetC.md

 -----------------
 ### Enter Github

-In SMNG we keep all our experiment code in a git repository ("repo").
+In the NeSST Lab, we keep all our experiment code in a git repository ("repo").
 Github is a way of sharing your code with other people.
 There is a "main" version hosted by Git, as well as your own local version ("head"), located on your computer.
-This way, you can make some changes to code without everybody immediately being affected; the changes that you make on your local machine have to be "pushed" into the master in order for it to be accessible to others.
+This way, you can make some changes to code without everybody immediately being affected; the changes that you make on your local machine have to be "pushed" into the main in order for it to be accessible to others.
 (This is different from keeping things on a server that is directly accessed by multiple computers, like how we store our data.)

 #### 9. Etiquette is very important, especially when you are working with a repo that has a lot of people reading and writing files.
 This is because multiple people may be working on the same bit of code.
 For example:

-* I've written the function gen_ostUserEvents_timeAdapt, and pushed it to the master repo.
+* I've written the function gen_ostUserEvents_timeAdapt, and pushed it to the main repo.
 Chris is using it and notices a bug:

 `expt.name = 'tmieAdapt'`; --> should be `expt.name = 'timeAdapt';`

-* He fixes it and saves it to his computer, and pushes the fixed version to the master.
-The next day, I come in and immediately start using the script, but without checking if there's a new version on the master repo.
+* He fixes it and saves it to his computer, and pushes the fixed version to the main.
+The next day, I come in and immediately start using the script, but without checking if there's a new version on the main repo.
 As I'm using the script, I notice another bug:

 `dummyWord = 'caper'`; ---> should be `dummyWord = 'capper'; `

 * I fix this and save it to my computer.
-Then I try to push it to the master repo, but there's a problem!
-When Git compares the master version to my version, it notices that it is different in more places than what I just fixed.
+Then I try to push it to the main repo, but there's a problem!
+When Git compares the main version to my version, it notices that it is different in more places than what I just fixed.
 This is called a "conflict".
 This conflict can be avoided by practicing good Git etiquette (getiquette!).

 #### 10. Best practices:
 a.
-When you sit down to work on something, first check if there are any updates to the master (bad Robin!).
+When you sit down to work on something, first check if there are any updates to the main (bad Robin!).
 Git commands are prefaced with "git":

 `git status`